Frequently Asked Questions

 in computing and informatics disciplines, its recognition as a world-class academic unit for both research and educational programs will grow.

-CCI combines the strengths and assets of many of Drexel's existing undergraduate, graduate, and professional computing and informatics programs.
-Specifically, the College combines The iSchool, The College of Information Science & Technology; the Department of Computer Science (from the College of Engineering); and the Computing and Security Technology program (formerly housed in the Goodwin College School of Technology and Professional Studies).
+CCI combines the strengths and assets of many of Drexel's undergraduate, graduate, and professional computing and informatics programs.
+Specifically, the College unites the former iSchool, College of Information Science & Technology; the Department of Computer Science (from the College of Engineering); and the Computing and Security Technology program (formerly housed in the Goodwin College School of Technology and Professional Studies).

 Who is the dean of the College of Computing & Informatics?